General teleportation channel in Fermionic Quantum Theory: PRELIMINARIES

 \subsection{Fermionic Observables}

 In this work, we consider the physically allowed fermionic observable to be PSSR-respected.
-For a bipartite system $\mathcal{AB}$, let $\hat{O}_P^A$ denote the set of all physical observables for system $A$ and $\hat{O}_P^B$ denote the set of all physical observables for system $B$.
+For a bi-partite system $\mathcal{AB}$, let $\hat{O}_P^A$ denote the set of all physical observables for system $A$ and $\hat{O}_P^B$ denote the set of all physical observables for system $B$.
 Then any product observables for system $\mathcal{AB}$ denoted by $\hat{O}_P^A \wedge \hat{O}_P^B$ respects local PSSR.
-Here, local PSSR is defined as the PSSR on the subsystems of a given fermionic bi=partite state.
+Here, local PSSR is defined as the PSSR on the subsystems of a given fermionic bi-partite state.

 In general, any observable for system $A$ can be expressed in the basis $\mathcal{B_A^P}$ as

 with suitable conditions on the coefficients $\alpha$ and $\beta$.